plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 ## Define optimized and reference metric

 To qualify as an adversarial example, the image must satisfy two requirements: (1) the perturbation in image space is small and (2) the model outputting an incorrect classification with high confidence ([Goodfellow et al., 2015](https://arxiv.org/abs/1412.6572)).
 Conveniently, we already have these two ingredients built into the MAD competition framework.
-More concretely, if we define the reference metric in pixel space and ask it to not change or minimally change, and define the optimized metric in representation space, which we make as far away from the original as possible, we would be able to meet the two requirements and accomplish our goal.
+More concretely, if we define the reference metric in pixel space and ask it to not change or minimally change, and define the optimized metric in representation space, in which we make the image representation as far away from the original as possible, we would be able to meet the two requirements and accomplish our goal.
 For the reference metric, we use the the simple mean-squared-error (MSE).

 ```python
 reference_metric = lambda x,y: po.metric.mse(x,y).mean() #.mean() averages across the RGB channels